Hell's Kitchen, Manhattan: Boundaries

 The name "Hell's Kitchen" generally refers to the area between 34th to the south and 59th Street to the north.
 Starting west of Eighth Avenue and the north side of 43rd Street, city zoning regulations generally limit buildings to six stories.
 As a result, most of the buildings are older, and are often walk-up apartments.
 For the most part, the neighborhood encompasses the ZIP Codes 10019 and 10036.
 The post office for 10019 is called Radio City Station, the original name for Rockefeller Center on Sixth Avenue.

 The neighborhood overlaps Times Square and the Theater District to the east at Eighth Avenue.
 On its southeast border, it overlaps the Garment District also on Eighth Avenue.
 Two landmarks are located here – the New Yorker Hotel at 481 Eighth Avenue, and the Manhattan Center building at the northwest corner of 34th Street and Eighth Avenue.
 Included in the transition area on Eighth Avenue are the Port Authority Bus Terminal at 42nd Street, the Pride of Midtown fire station (from which an entire shift, 15 firefighters, died at the World Trade Center), several theatres including Studio 54, the original soup stand of Seinfelds "The Soup Nazi", and the Hearst Tower.

 The northern edge of Hell's Kitchen borders the southern edge of the Upper West Side, though the section west of Ninth Avenue and south of 57th Street is also part of the Columbus Circle neighborhood.
 57th Street was traditionally the boundary between the Upper West Side and Hell's Kitchen, but another interpretation puts the northern border at 59th Street, where the names of the north–south avenues change.
 Included between 57th and 59th Streets the Time Warner Center at Columbus Circle; Hudson Hotel; Mount Sinai West, where John Lennon died in 1980 after being shot; and John Jay College.

 Beyond the southern boundary is Chelsea.
 The Hudson Yards neighborhood overlaps with Hell's Kitchen, and the areas are often lumped together as "West Midtown", given their proximity to the Midtown Manhattan business district.
 The traditional dividing line with Chelsea is 34th Street.
 The area between the rail corridor at Pennsylvania Station and the West Side Yard and 42nd Street, and east of the Jacob K. Javits Convention Center, is also known as Hell's Kitchen South.
+Part of the southern edge of Hell's Kitchen, on Ninth Avenue between 35th and 40th streets, is designated as the Paddy's Market Historic District, added to the National Register of Historic Places in 2022.

 The western border of the neighborhood is the Hudson River at the Hudson River Park and West Side Highway.